Electricity theft in Pakistan: Artificial reasons of theft

 Many illegal ‘Kunda’ connections are overloading K-Electric's network, as well as causing financial losses.
 One method of getting electricity into the Kunda system is accessing a nearby area where timing of two neighborhoods are different for load shedding.

 More consumption versus higher cost

 One reason for electricity theft is that, whilst usage is increasing, costs have also risen.
 In 2009 a religious decree was issued in prohibiting theft of electricity.

-Anti-theft measures by Pakistan and K-Electric
+Anti-theft measures

 In 2014 the President of Pakistan issued an ordinance defining punishments for electricity thieves, with context specific punishments.

 K-Electric has introduced technologies that it says will remove "Kunda system and electricity theft".
 This program known as the Area Bundle Cable (ABC) System, has so far been installed in Kiamari area of Karachi and there are plans for the entire city is to be covered in the future.